What is TMJ?

 All too often, the foundation of the problem will be a combination of many different causes, which are all interacting and exasperating each other.
 This is why it is so hard to identify the original cause of the problem and why a holistic approach is best for effective treatment.

-Because neck pain, migraine headaches and tooth problems may stem from a number of other causes, general dentists and family doctors often ignore the possibility that TMJ is the culprit.
+TMJ and related problems are hard to diagnose because neck pain, migraine headaches and tooth problems may stem from a number of other causes, general dentists and family doctors often ignore the possibility that TMJ is the culprit.
 In other instances, dentists or doctors may recognise a bite problem, but are at a loss for how to find its cause.

 While the causes of TMJ/TMD may include tooth grinding, physical injury, structural issues and several underlying disorders, we combine a unique neuromuscular approach that addresses the underlying causes of your bite problems.
 To truly understand TMJ, one has to understand the complex relationships between teeth, muscles, jaw joints, cranium, neck, brain, and the nervous system.
 The majority of dental providers in Australia are not specially trained in neuromuscular diagnosis and treatment.

-What's involved in your TMJ Treatment?
+What's involved in your TMJ treatment?

 At TMJ Centre Melbourne, we take a holistic approach to treating TMJ disorders and pain.
 Our experienced TMJ team of Dentist and Chiropractor work very closely together to provide an effective, lasting solution for you.